scionproto/scion/doc/dev/design/NAT-address-discovery.rst

 Abstract
 ========
 SCION packet headers contain a SRC address to which packets should be returned.
-This address needs to be publicly visible/reachable by the first-hop border router.
+This address needs to be visible/reachable by the first-hop border router.
 This address may not be easy to discover if the sender is separated from the receiver by a NAT.